 If you’re worried you won’t pass a credit check to open a credit card, consider heading to your bank or local credit union and look into applying for a credit-builder loan.
 Talk to these financial institutions to discuss your options to use these beginner loans with the specific intent to build your credit from the ground up.

 If you work with a credit union or new financial institution, you’ll probably need to open a checking account to gain access to this line of credit.
 Be specific about wanting to open a small loan – now isn’t the time to test your resolve to pay back several thousand dollars before opening a credit card.
 Once you’ve been approved for a credit-builder loan, focus on paying back the sum quickly and in full.

-This will have a significant positive effect on your credit score, increasing the chances of being approved for an unsecured credit card down the line.
+This will have a significant positive effect on your credit score, increasing the chances of being approved for unsecured cards down the line.

 Use Your Credit Card Regularly

 Build credit by utilizing that line of credit each month.
-Consider putting regular, small purchases such as groceries or gas on your credit card, or other purchases that have already built into your monthly budget.
+Consider putting regular, small purchases such as groceries or gas on your credit card or other purchases that have already been built into your monthly budget.

 Use Credit Responsibly

 No major purchases unless you’re sure you can pay them off on time.
 That means considering the risks before you put that next vacation on your credit card.
 You also need to pay your bills on time, learn strong habits and, ideally, pay off your credit card in full each month.